What is Amazon GuardDuty? - Amazon GuardDuty

 What is Amazon GuardDuty?

-Amazon GuardDuty is a threat detection service that continuously monitors, analyzes, and processes specific Amazon data sources and logs in your Amazon environment.
-GuardDuty uses threat intelligence feeds, such as lists of malicious IP addresses and domains, and machine learning (ML) models to identify unexpected, and potentially unauthorized activity in your Amazon environment.
-This includes the following issues:
+Amazon GuardDuty is a threat detection service that continuously monitors, analyzes, and processes Amazon data sources and logs in your Amazon environment.
+GuardDuty uses threat intelligence feeds, such as lists of malicious IP addresses and domains, file hashes, and machine learning (ML) models to identify suspicious and potentially malicious activity in your Amazon environment.
+The following list provides an overview of potential threat scenarios that GuardDuty can help you detect:

-• Presence of malware on your Amazon EC2 instances and container workloads, and newly uploaded files in your Amazon S3 buckets.
+• Presence of malware in your Amazon EC2 instances and container workloads, and newly uploaded files in your Amazon Simple Storage Service (Amazon S3) buckets.

 Features of GuardDuty